merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 - `stepwise_copy_number` is the minimum number of times we see each top-level step in the module.
 - `per_step_copy_numbers` is a comma-separated list of the copy number of each individual top-level step in the module.
 It is meant to be used for interpreting the stepwise copy number (which is simply the minimum of this list).

+A discussion of how copy numbers are computed can be found [here](https://anvio.org/help/main/programs/anvi-estimate-metabolism/#technical-details).

 **Coverage and detection values in the output**

 If you use the flag `--add-coverage` and provide a profile database, additional columns containing coverage and detection data will be added for each sample in the profile database.
 Here is a mock example of the additional columns you will see (for a generic sample called 'SAMPLE_1'):